-Tender, falling off the bone braised beef short ribs, cooked low and slow in the oven with dried Mexican chilies, beef stock and stout – are about as satisfying as it gets.
-Made into tacos, to me, they are the epitome of comfort food.
+Tender, falling off the bone braised beef are the star of these Mexican short rib tacos, cooked low and slow in the oven with dried Mexican chilies, beef stock and stout.
+These are about as satisfying as it gets and to me, they are the epitome of comfort food.
 I love making these on lazy days off, while puttering around the house in pajamas.
-They require less work than you would imagine, allowing time to lounge and read a magazine, fold laundry or clean out your closet.
+They require less work than you would imagine, allowing time to lounge and read, fold laundry or clean out your closet.
 At home when it’s just the two of us, I prefer them served up very simply- along with caramelized onions, melt-y queso fresco cheese and a little cilantro.
 The tender meat, is sufficiently flavorful.
 If entertaining, pickled radishes or fresh pico de gallo would make great side dishes.

 Braising is a great technique to master, because it allows you to tenderize tougher cuts of meat, completely transforming them into tender mouthwatering deliciousness.
 Another benefit of learning how to braise, is that these tougher muscly cuts of meat are generally quite affordable.
 Braises can be made ahead and actually taste even better, the next day.
 After making these in various ways, hundreds of times in our catering business, here is what I’ve learned:

 5. Low temperature.

 Three hours later, it will look like this.
 Caramelized, and falling off the bone tender.

 To prevent drying out, keep the beef in the braising liquid, covered until close to serving time.